KarthiPeriyasamy26/Korber_WMS_DataModel/README.md

 # Warehouse Management System (WMS) - Korber Highjump Table Connections

 ## Overview
+This diagram (WMS_Database.png) visualizes the structure and relationships between tables in a Warehouse Management System (WMS) database.
+It highlights how data flows between critical components of the system, such as inventory, orders, customers, and transactions.
 This repository is a showcase of my expertise as a **WMS Techno-functional Consultant** with **2 years and 10 months** of experience in **Korber Highjump**.
 It features a process diagram illustrating the intricate connections and relationships between various database tables used in Korber Highjump's WMS.

 ## Key Features